ozguraslank/flexml/README.md

 </div>

 ## Introduction
 FlexML is an easy-to-use and flexible AutoML library for Python that simplifies the process of building machine learning models.
-It automates model selection and hyperparameter tuning, offering users the flexibility to customize the size of their experiments.
-Whether you want to train all available models or only a subset for faster results, FlexML adapts to your needs! <br> <br>
+It automates model selection and hyperparameter tuning, offering users the flexibility to customize the size of their experiments by allowing to train all available models in the library or only a subset of them for faster results, FlexML adapts to your needs! <br> <br>

 At the moment, FlexML supports only regression and classification tasks and offers two experiment modes; 'quick' and 'wide' allowing users to choose between fitting a few of machine learning models or the full range of models available in the library.
 This flexibility extends to hyperparameter tuning as well, enabling a balance between speed and thoroughness.